skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

   Simulate a 48K ZX Spectrum running LOAD "".
 See the section on ``SIMULATED LOAD`` below.

+--sim-load-all
+  Simulate a 48K ZX Spectrum running LOAD "".
+See the section on ``SIMULATED LOAD`` below.

 --state name=value
   Set a hardware state attribute.
 Do ``--state help`` for more information, or see the section on ``HARDWARE STATE`` below.
 This option may be used multiple